-People all over tell me when they see a jersey or piece of memorabilia that it's a shame they still aren't in St. Louis or that they shouldn't have left.
-That being said, we cannot change the past, and all we can do is move forward.
+People all over tell me when they see a jersey or piece of memorabilia that it's a shame they still aren't in St. Louis or shouldn't have left.
+That being said, we cannot change the past; all we can do is move forward.

 Mr. Bill Bidwill is known as a notoriously cheap owner.
-He was also a very anxious man that was very uncomfortable around players, fans, and the media.
-If you ask me, it is not a very good combination in an NFL owner.
+He was also a very anxious man who was very uncomfortable around players, fans, and the media.
+It is not a very good combination for an NFL owner.
 Funny enough, that is the same person Stan Kroenke was as an owner in St. Louis, or was that the plan?
-The point is Bidwill wanted St. Louis to pay for a stadium when it was clear to the city, fans, and to be honest, anyone with a brain knew he had no intention of fielding a competitive team based on the money he wasn't willing to spend.
+The point is Bidwill wanted St. Louis to pay for a stadium when it was clear to the city, fans, and honestly, anyone with a brain knew he had no intention of fielding a competitive team based on the money he wasn't willing to spend.

-When the opportunity arose for him to move to Phoenix, where (he thought) he was promised a 70,000 seat palace that was going to be publicly funded, he jumped at the opportunity.
-The problem was it was never promised to Bidwill that he would be getting a domed stadium in downtown Phoenix either.
+When the opportunity arose for him to move to Phoenix, where (he thought) he was promised a 70,000-seat palace that was going to be publicly funded, he jumped at the opportunity.
+The problem was that Bidwill was never promised that he would get a domed stadium in downtown Phoenix.

-The NFL didn't put up much of a fight to keep the team in St. Louis.
-Pete Rozelle, the NFL commish at the time, actually tried to convince Bidwill to relocate to Baltimore, which was viewed as a much more plug and play NFL city over Phoenix.
-Where Phoenix was viewed as an expansion city.
-Needless to say, Bidwill didn't take the bait.
+The NFL put up little of a fight to keep the team in St. Louis.
+At the time, Pete Rozelle, the NFL commish, tried to convince Bidwill to relocate to Baltimore, which was viewed as a much more plug-and-play NFL city over Phoenix.
+Where Phoenix was considered an expansion city.
+Bidwill didn't take the bait.

-After a lot of hand wringing at NFL head offices in New York, he (Bidwill) was finally approved to relocate to Phoenix.
+After much hand-wringing at NFL head offices in New York, he (Bidwill) was finally approved to relocate to Phoenix.
 In contrast, the NFL should have stepped in to help negotiate a solution in St. Louis for the team to be able to stay put, but it wasn't about doing what was right.
 It was all about money and how much they stood to make.

-Whether you want to believe it or not, Phoenix leadership quickly realized their mistake in offering a deal to a carpetbagging owner in Bill Bidwill that had very little interest in paying out money to players that could help his team to win.
-The excuse used for a stadium not being built was the Savings and Loan Crisis of the late 80's early 90's.
+Whether you want to believe it or not, Phoenix leadership quickly realized their mistake in offering a deal to a carpetbagging owner in Bill Bidwill, who had very little interest in paying out money to players who could help his team win.
+The excuse used for a stadium not being built was the Savings and Loan Crisis of the late 80s and early 90s.

 It was a bunk excuse due to other municipalities building stadiums with no issue, which would explain why Bill Bidwill was looking towards an LA move after the Rams bounced to St. Louis in '95 to rob them blind.
-Funny enough, in an interview from 1998 where he was asked what he thought of the then TWA dome in St. Louis, he said, "Had this been done then (1987) this would be a local conversation" the problem was St. Louis was suffering from political infighting and power struggles over the placement of the proposed stadium.
-Hence, it never came to fruition, which could be viewed as a good thing in some respects.
+Funny enough, in an interview from 1998 where he was asked what he thought of the then TWA dome in St. Louis, he said, "Had this been done then (1987), this would be a local conversation." the problem was St. Louis was suffering from political infighting and power struggles over the placement of the proposed stadium.
+Hence, it never came to fruition, which could be considered a good thing in some respects.